expangine/gin/README.md

 - **Operation**: A function type that can be implemented for any supported type.
 - **Operation Implementation**: An expression that implements an operation for a given type.
-- **Function**: A function type and implementation expression.
+- **Function**: A signature type and implementation expression.
 Can be invoked from anywhere and can be unit tested.
 - **Reference Data**: A type & data pair that is accessible in any function/program.
 - **Program**: A type defines one or more input datasets with an expression that can be ran.